microsoft/PowerPlatformConnectors/certified-connectors/AvePoint Cloud Governance/Readme.md

 ## Deployment instructions

-Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps.
+Please refer to [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps.